Trainability of Dissipative Perceptron-Based Quantum Neural Networks

 with $V=V^{\text{out}}_{n_{\text{out}}}\ldots V^1_{n_1} \ldots V^1_1$, and where $V^l_j$ is the perceptron unitary on the $l$-th layer acting on the $j$-th output qubit.
 Here $n_l$ indicates the number of qubits in the $l$-th layer.

 Let us now make two important remarks.
 First, note that the order in which the perceptrons act is relevant, as in general the unitaries $V_j^l$ will not commute.
-Second, we remark that for this DQNN architecture the perceptrons are applied layer-by-layer, meaning that once all $V_j^l$ (for fixed $l$) have been applied and the information has propagated forward between layers $l-1$ and $l$, one can discard the qubits in layer $l-1$ and proceed to the next layer.
-The latter implies that the width of the DQNN depends on the number of qubits in two adjacent layers and not in the total number of qubits in the network.
+Second, we remark that for this architecture the perceptrons are applied layer by layer, meaning that once all $V_j^l$ (for fixed $l$) have been applied and the information has propagated forward between layers $l-1$ and $l$, one can discard the qubits in layer $l-1$.
+This implies that the width of the DQNN depends on the number of qubits in two adjacent layers and not in the total number of qubits in the network.

-To train the DQNN, we assume one has repeatable access to training data in the form of pairs $\{\ket{\phi_x^{\tin}},\ket{\phi_x^{\tout}}\}$, with $x=1,\ldots,N$.
-We then define a cost function (or loss function) which quantifies how well the DQNN can reproduce the training data.
-We assume that the cost function is of the form
+To train the DQNN, we assume repeatable access to training data in the form of pairs $\{\ket{\phi_x^{\tin}},\ket{\phi_x^{\tout}}\}$, with $x=1,\ldots,N$.
+We note that, as discussed in the Supplemental Material, our results also hold more generally for supervised quantum machine learning tasks where the training data is of the form $\{\ket{\phi_x^{\tin}},y_x\}$, with $y_x$ a label assigned to the input state $\ket{\phi_x^{\tin}}$~\cite{havlivcek2019supervised}.

+We then define a cost function (or loss function) which quantifies how well the DQNN reproduces the training data.
+We assume that the cost is of the form

-As discussed below, in general there are multiple choices for the operator $O_x$ which lead to faithful cost functions, i.e., cost functions that are extremized if and only if one perfectly learns the mapping on the training data.
+As discussed below, in general there are multiple choices for the operator $O_x$ which lead to faithful cost functions, i.e., costs that are extremized if and only if one perfectly learns the mapping on the training data.
+If the circuit description of output states is provided, one can employ the inverse of the corresponding unitary on the output of a DQNN \cite{sharma2019noise}.
+Then a measurement in the computational basis estimates the cost function.
+Otherwise, one can employ a recently developed procedure based on classical shadows to estimate the state overlap \cite{huang2020predicting}.

-When the operator $O_x$ acts non-trivially on all qubits of the output layer, we use the term {\it global cost function}, denoted as $C^G$.
+When $O_x$ acts non-trivially on all qubits of the output layer, we use the term {\it global cost function}, denoted as $C^G$.
 Here one usually compares objects (states or operators) living in exponentially large Hilbert spaces.
-For instance, choosing the operator
+For instance, choosing

 leads to a global cost function that quantifies the average fidelity between each $\rho^\tout_x$ and $\ket{\phi_x^{\tout}}$.